shoui520/shoui520.github.io/docs/routine.md

 **Q: Why immersion before any grammar or vocabulary study?**

 A: Some of you might have wondered why I want you to immerse without knowing any grammar or whatever.
 And that's because listening is the crux of learning a language.
-Native speakers are so good at their language because of the environment (the language being there wherever they go), and by replicating that environment you can expect to replicate the results.
+Native speakers are so good at their language because of their environment (the language being there wherever they go), and by replicating that environment you can expect to replicate the results.
 Listening a lot even if you don't understand makes it easier to learn new words in Japanese and get a deeper feel for the language.

 **Q: So, I've completed my first episode, what should I do now?**